-Together with its label, the "anticommons" problem in medical research was pointed out first in a much debated article by Heller and Eisenberg [1998].
-More recent appraisals are in Scherer [2002], Epstein & Kuhlik [2004], who argue that patents on gene fragments are still growing and patent holders will want to make money, hence there should be no anticommons problem at all, Benkler [2004], Clark et al [2000], who argue that patent pools, like in the software industry, will solve the problem: an oligopoly is better than a monopoly, after all; and the dozens of references these articles contain.
-A conference at the University of Illinois College of Law, home.law.uiuc.edu/iple/conferenceJune06.html, provides a good picture of where the debate stands as of 2006.
+19 Together with its label, the "anticommons" problem in medical research was pointed out first in a much debated article by Heller and Eisenberg [1998].
+More recent appraisals are in Scherer [2002], Epstein & Kuhlik [2004], who argue that patents on gene fragments are still growing and patent holders will want to make money, hence there should be no anticommons problem at all, and in Benkler [2004], and Clark et al [2000], who argue that patent pools, as in the software industry, will solve the problem: an oligopoly is better than a monopoly, after all; and the dozens of references these articles contain.
+A conference at the University of Illinois College of Law. home.law.uiuc.edu/iple/conferenceJune06.html, provides a good picture of where the debate stood as of 2006.
+Information about the growing number of scientists and medical or biological research labs willing to share their results can be found in a variety of journalistic sources, among which Begley [2006], Leaf [2005], Maurer et al [2004].

-Information and data about the Italian pharmaceutical industry are from Campanella [1979], Ferraguto et al. [1983], and Paci [1990], among other.
-The quotation by Professor Scherer is from his study of the welfare impact that worldwide drug patents may have, Scherer [2003], the conclusion of which is, in case you are wondering, that medical patents are bad for our health.
+20 Information and data about the Italian pharmaceutical industry are from Campanella [1979], Ferraguto et al. [1983], and Paci [1990].

+21 Scherer [2003] p.
+122. This is Scherer's study of the welfare impact that worldwide drug patents may have, the conclusion of which is that medical patents are bad for our health.

-One may wonder why we did not look more carefully at the Swiss pharmaceutical industry, which also grew without patents in its home country to become more successful than the Italian, and still is, even if patents were adopted in Switzerland just one year earlier than in Italy.
-That would have been more than mildly unfair, though equally so to both sides as the Swiss did exceedingly well both without and with patents.
-While it is quite true, as pointed out in the chapter, that the Swiss chemical industry was created by French firms running away from French patents, the size of the internal Swiss market is too small to be relevant.
+22 One may ask why we did not look more carefully at the Swiss pharmaceutical industry.
+It also grew without patents in its home country to become more successful than the Italian industry, and still is, even if patents were adopted in Switzerland just one year earlier than in Italy.
+That would have been more than mildly unfair, though equally so to both sides of the debate, as the Swiss did exceedingly well both without and with patents.
+While it is quite true, as pointed out in the chapter, that the Swiss chemical industry was created by French firms running away from French patent controls, the size of the internal Swiss market is too small to be relevant.
 That the chemical, first, and, then, pharmaceutical Swiss firms could not use either process or product patents to protect their home turf is of little relevance, given that they could use patents, and use them they did, in most other countries the market size of which dwarfed that of Switzerland.
-In this sense, and apart for its inception, the successful Swiss pharmaceutical industry championed today by Novartis and Hoffman-La Roche sitting at number 5 and 6 respectively of the world scale, but also by Alcon (29) and Serono (35) - is neither a "pro" nor a "counter" patent story.
-It is nevertheless significant that from Mister Alexander Clavel and his fellow French "patent runners" there came great firms such as CIBA-Geigy and Hoffman-La Roche.
+In this sense, and apart for its inception, the successful Swiss pharmaceutical industry - championed today by Novartis and Hoffman-La Roche at number 5 and 6 respectively of the world scale, but also by Alcon (29) and Serono (35) - is neither a "pro" nor a "counter" patent story.
+It is nevertheless significant that from Alexander Clavel and his fellow French "patent runners" came great firms such as CIBA-Geigy and Hoffman-La Roche.
+That until the late 1960s the leading pharmaceutical countries were Germany, Switzerland and Italy (that is, those either without patents or weak patents) is recognized even by Wikipedia in its entry on "pharmaceutical company."